A day for Chris Tilley: reflections on the performance of academic life

 Other memes through which Tilley directed his work into interdisciplinary fields were noted in the talks.
 Danny Miller mentioned “epistemology” — a concern with the character of knowledge building in the social sciences and humanities; “immersion” and “interpretation”, mentioned by Julian Thomas and others as such a characteristic disposition in Tilley’s work.
 These vital memes were the foundation for what some have described as his intellectual generosity.
 He ranged widely and even eclectically in a willingness to take on new ideas.

-immersive engagement and embodied cognition — a shift in emphasis in his academic habitus.
-This was part of his motility — his capacity and competency in being mobile in many senses, while also grounded in a capacity to engage with the world shared by everyone — embodied cognition and a fluid, restless questioning.
+And he did markedly shift his own ideas and principles.
+A rigorous focus on debates in social and cultural theory was a characteristic of his earlier work that gave way over the decades to immersive engagement and embodied cognition — a shift in emphasis in his academic habitus.
+This was part of his motility — his capacity and competency in being mobile, and in many senses literal and figurative, while also being grounded in a capacity to engage with the world shared by everyone — embodied cognition and a fluid, restless questioning.

 Tilley stood above all for an open and universal disposition of human being-in-the-world-with-others — human species-being.
 This was what used to be a core tenet of the radical left — an internationalism that respected and celebrated diversity while acknowledging a common and universal interest in addressing the inequalities and injustices of globalist capitalism in late modernity — common interest shared through the very diversity that makes us human.
 Tilley offers us his way of doing just this — reconciling universals of human experience with the deepest of respect for the diverse textures of living in the local.